-Between Cyprus and London, the Mediterranean was the cradle of civilization – so now is it a borderline space?
-Beyond politics, in architecture: the aesthetics of Michael Anastassiades
+Between Cyprus and London, the Mediterranean used to be the cradle of civilization – is it a borderline space today?
+Beyond politics, in architecture

 Michael Anastassiades lives and works in London, where he moved as a young man.
 He studied civil engineering at the Imperial College of Science Technology and Medicine, later moving on to the Royal College of Art, to specialize in industrial design.
 He has designed all kinds of things, from lamps and modular lighting systems for FLOS to furniture for B&B Italia – the Jack bookcase –, has reinvented the idea of glass for the Viennese Lobmeyr, and has created lighting and vases for Svenkst Tenn, a company launched in Stockholm in 1924 by Estrid Ericson. «When you design a lamp – states Michael – I believe the next step is understanding how it can interact with the surrounding environment.
 You have to predict how it will move, what it will emanate, how it will reflect on the walls.
 Light manifests itself in many different dimensions in nature – and to capture just one of those instances would be enough».
 From 2018 are the circular aluminum speaker for Bang & Olufsen, whose volume is adjusted by rolling it along the floor.
 He is also responsible for a series of glasses for Puiforcat.